-Pope Emeritus Benedict XVI body lying in state at Vatican
+Tens of thousands view Benedict XVI’s body at Vatican

 “I think his main legacy was teaching us how to be free,” she said.
 “He had a special intelligence in saying what was essential in his faith and that was contagious” for other faithful.
 “The thing I thought when he died was that I would like to be as free as he was.”

-While venturing that the shy, bookworm German churchman and theologian and the current Argentine-born pontiff had different temperaments, “I believe there’s a continuity between him and Pope Francis and whoever understands the real relationship between them and Christ can see that,” Ferrante said.
+While venturing that the shy, bookworm German churchman and theologian and the current Argentine-born pontiff had different temperaments, Ferrante said: “I believe there’s a continuity between him and Pope Francis and whoever understands the real relationship between them and Christ can see that.”

 An American man who lives in Rome called the opportunity to view the body “an amazing experience.”
-Mountain Butorac, 47, who is originally from Atlanta, said he arrived 90 minutes before the dawn open and left the basilica a half-hour after it opened.
+Mountain Butorac, 47, who is originally from Atlanta, said he arrived 90 minutes before dawn.

 “I loved Benedict, I loved him as a cardinal (Joseph Ratzinger), when he was elected pope and also after he retired,” Butorac said.
 “I think he was a sort of people’s grandfather living in the Vatican.”

-He came to the Vatican to pray for Benedict when he was ailing, “so I wanted to be here today to say goodbye.
-I think he and Francis were close, they cared for each other,” he said.

-With an organ and choir’s soft rendition of “Kyrie Eleison” (“Lord, have mercy” in Latin) in the background, ushers moved well-wishers along at a steady clip down the basilica’s center aisle and then nudged them gently forward, saying, in Italian, “avanti” (keep going) to keep the pace brisk.
+With an organ and choir’s soft rendition of “Kyrie Eleison” (“Lord, have mercy” in ancient Greek) in the background, ushers moved well-wishers along at a steady clip down the basilica’s center aisle..
 Someone left a red rose.

 A few VIPs had a moment before the general public to pay their respects, including Italian Premier Giorgia Meloni, the far-right leader who in the past has professed admiration for the conservative leanings of Benedict.